Year Abroad Alternative (French)

 70+%: Detailed comprehension of the chosen topic; extensive display of independent research skills; excellent knowledge of vocabulary and grammar; excellent ability to translate the prescribed range of texts.

-Demonstrate an appropriate and correct command of the target language in an advanced register and lexis. (assessment tasks 1 and 2)
+Demonstrate an appropriate and correct command of written French in an advanced register and lexis. (assessment task 2)

-Demonstrate their understanding of the society and / or culture of the country in which they spent their time abroad. (assessment task 2)
+Demonstrate their understanding of the society and / or culture of France and Francophone countries. (assessment tasks 1 and 2)

 Teaching and Learning Strategy